michigandaily/cookie/README.md

 5. In `config.json`, set `illustrator_output_filename` to the HTML output file.

 ## Deploying to AWS S3

+Refer to the [AWS S3 deployment with cache invalidation](https://github.com/MichiganDaily/sink/tree/main#aws-s3-deployment-with-cache-invalidation) section in the `sink` README for instructions on how to set up `config.json` for deploying to AWS S3.

 Run `make aws`.
 This 1) builds with `parcel build`, using `config.deployment.key` as the public URL, and 2) uses `yarn sink deploy aws` to deploy to AWS (and invalidate the cache) if necessary.